mohithhhh/mohithhhh/README.md

 # 👋 Hey there!
-I'm Mohith D K
+I'm Mohith

 🎓 I’m a B.Tech student in **Artificial Intelligence & Machine Learning** at **P.E.S.
 University**.
 💡 I love building cool projects, tackling hackathons, and exploring the frontiers of AI.